 Keirsey (1998) classifies the ESFP within the Artisan temperament as the Performer, a designation that captures the type's reported gift for bringing energy, warmth, and vitality to social gatherings and for putting others at ease through their genuine enthusiasm.
 In Keirsey's framework, the Performer is not merely entertaining but deeply generous, driven by an impulse to share pleasure and to ensure that those around them are having a good time.
 Jung (1921/1971) describes the extraverted sensation type as one whose consciousness is saturated with the richness of concrete experience, for whom reality is most fully grasped through direct sensory engagement.

-Nardi (2011) reports that individuals who prefer ESFP patterns tend to show brain activity consistent with a broad, holistic engagement with sensory stimulation, processing information from multiple environmental sources simultaneously.
+Nardi (2011) reports that individuals who prefer ESFP patterns show brain activity consistent with a broad, holistic engagement with sensory stimulation, processing information from multiple environmental sources simultaneously.
 This neurological profile corresponds to the widely observed ESFP capacity for reading a room, sensing the mood of a group, and responding with an immediacy that can feel almost intuitive.
 The MBTI Manual (Myers et al., 2003) estimates that ESFPs comprise approximately 8.5% of the general population, making them one of the more frequently occurring types.

 Common Traits